San Miguel Island: Camping facilities

-San Miguel Island includes a campground with ten sites.
+San Miguel Island includes a campground with nine sites.
 Each campsite includes a picnic table, wind break and an animal-proof box.
 The campground includes one pit toilet.
 Fires are prohibited due to the high winds and the inability to extinguish them.
 Sturdy tents are recommended as the wind can exceed 50 mi/h, even during the summer.
 It is recommended that campers tie their tents to the wind break to keep them from blowing away when not being occupied.